jpaulfernandez/wrinkles/_posts/2023-01-30-about-the-creator.md

 Just anything tbh.
 This is a brain dump.
 You may go to [home](https://paulfernandez.dev) to view all the latest post, or explore content via categories and tags.

+For accountability, I will try to post atleast once a month.

 ## Contact